tompave/fun_with_flags/README.md

 5. In either terminal, run `Node.list()` to check that there is a connection.

 Done that, modifying any flag data in either terminal will notify the other one via PubSub.

+### Benchmarks

+The package comes with [a suite of synthetic benchmark scripts](https://github.com/tompave/fun_with_flags/tree/master/benchmarks).
+Their use is recommended when working on the internals of the package.